alpa-projects/alpa/examples/opt_serving/README.md

-# Examples: Serving OPT-175B using Alpa
+# Serving OPT-175B using Alpa

+This tutorial shows how to setup a serving system to serve the largest available pretrained language model OPT-175B.

 As a serving system, Alpa provides the following unique advantages:
 - **Support commodity hardware**: With Alpa, you can serve OPT-175B using your in-house GPU cluster, without needing the latest generations of A100 80GB GPUs nor fancy InfiniBand connections -- no hardware constraints!
 - **Flexible parallelism strategies**: Alpa will automatically figure out the appropriate model-parallel strategies based on your cluster setup.